gardener/dependency-watchdog/docs/deployment/configure.md

 ### DependentResourceInfo

 If a `failureThreshold` is breached by a probe while trying to reach the Shoot Kube ApiServer via external DNS route then it scales down the dependent resources defined by this property.
-Similarly if the probe is now able to reach the Shoot Kube ApiServer it transitions the probe status from unhealthy to healthy and it scales up the dependent resources defined by this property.
+Similarly, if the probe is now able to reach the Shoot Kube ApiServer it transitions the probe status from unhealthy to healthy and it scales up the dependent resources defined by this property.

 Each dependent resource info has the following properties: